-Kai Hoberg’s current research topics include empirical supply chain management, inventory modeling and the link between operations and finance.
+Kai Hoberg’s current research topics include supply chain analytics, role of technology in supply chains, inventory modeling, and the link between operations and finance.
 In particular, he explores the fundamental drivers of supply chain performance and strategies applying real-world data.
-His research findings have been published in academic journals like IIE Transactions or European Journal of Operational Research.
+His research findings have been published in academic journals like Journal of Operations Management, Production and Operations Management or European Journal of Operational Research.
 Besides research, Kai Hoberg is very enthusiastic about teaching supply chain management applying new teaching concepts.

 Before returning to academia, Kai Hoberg worked as a strategy consultant and project manager for Booz & Company from 2006 to 2010.
 He conducted supply chain and operations management projects for numerous clients, in particular in consumer, chemicals and discrete manufacturing industries.
 Currently, he is active as faculty for executive supply chain education for global firms.

 “What really sets KLU apart for me is its small set-up.
 We know our students, we know our colleagues, and we can easily connect to them.”